Lock & Paddle 2025

 Rideau Canal National Historic Site

-Join Parks Canada at this free community paddling event in the Nation’s Capital on Canada Parks Day (July 20).
-Celebrate the historic Rideau Canal and be part of a story 192 years in the making.
-Experience the beauty of this UNESCO World Heritage site and be transported back in time while paddling into the lock alongside a flotilla of colourful canoes and kayaks.
-Together, you will be lowered through the locks amidst the sounds of laughter and music as you make new memories with friends and family.
-Your best story of the summer starts here!
+Join Parks Canada at this free community paddling event in the Nation’s Capital on Canada's Parks Day (July 19).
+After a hugely successful event in 2024, we're thrilled to bring paddlers together once again to celebrate the historic Rideau Canal.
+Be part of a story 193 years in the making as you experience the beauty of this UNESCO World Heritage Site from the water.
+Paddle into the lock alongside a flash mob of colourful canoes and kayaks, and descend through the locks to the sounds of laughter and music.
+Make new memories with friends and family—your best story of the summer starts here!

 Hartwells Lockstation